 How do I apply?

 The application for OUR LOCAL IS GLOBAL (OLIG) can be accessed and completed online through a link sent to all TFI Alumni.
-In addition to the application, alumni will have to upload a production ready short film or pilot presentation script, a budget for under $50K for that short, a synopsis of the intended feature-length or series adaptation, and link to previous footage.
+In addition to the application, alumni will have to upload a production ready pilot presentation script, a budget for under $40K for that short, a synopsis of the intended series adaptation, and link to previous footage.
 Please email us at email@example.com if you are an alumni who did not receive the link to apply.

 When is the submission deadline?
 Is there an entry fee?

-The next cycle of submissions will be open from April 15 to May 15, 2019.
+The next cycle of submissions will be open from mid-April to May 15, 2019.
 There is no entry fee to apply to OLIG, but it is only open to alumni of TFI.

 How many projects will be selected?